tensorlayer/TensorLayer/docs/user/tutorial.rst

 Recurrent Neural Network
 -------------------------

-Hao Dong personally think Andrey Karpathy's blog is the best material to `Understand Recurrent Neural Network`_ , after reading that, Colah's blog can help you to `Understand LSTM Network`_ which can solve The Problem of Long-Term Dependencies.
+We personally think Andrey Karpathy's blog is the best material to `Understand Recurrent Neural Network`_ , after reading that, Colah's blog can help you to `Understand LSTM Network`_ `[chinese] <http://dataunion.org/9331.html>`_ which can solve The Problem of Long-Term
+Dependencies.
 We do not describe more about RNN, please read through these blogs before you go on.